cubeacon/android-cubeacon-sample/README.md

  - [Provide us Comments][Issue]

 ## Cubeacon SDK Installation ##
-1. Register to KiiCloud first using this [guide][KiiCloud].
-2. Download `KiiCloudStorageSDK-xxx.jar` and `KiiAnalyticsSDK-xxx.jar` from [Kii Developer Page][KiiCloudDev].
-3. Register to [Cubeacon SaaS][CubeaconSaaS] and download `CubeaconSDK-Android-xxx.zip`.
+1. Register to [Cubeacon SaaS][CubeaconSaaS] and download `CubeaconSDK-Android-xxx.zip`.
-4. Extract `CubeaconSDK-Android-xxx.zip`, copy `Cubeacon.properties` to the root of your project's Java `src` source folder.
+2. Extract `CubeaconSDK-Android-xxx.zip`, copy `Cubeacon.properties` to the root of your project's Java `src` source folder.
-5. Then copy `KiiCloudStorageSDK-xxx.jar`, `KiiAnalyticsSDK-xxx.jar` and `CuBeacon.jar` to your `libs` directory.
+3. Then copy `CuBeacon-xxx.jar` to your `libs` directory.
-6. Add following permissions and service declaration to your `AndroidManifest.xml`:
+4. Add following permissions and service declaration to your `AndroidManifest.xml`:

     ```xml
     <!-- Needed permissions in order to connect to internet. -->